xdevplatform/Gnip-Analysis-Pipeline/README.md

 The function mapped to the 'analyzed' key selects Tweets in the analysis group, and the function mapped to the 'baseline' key selects the baseline group of Tweets.
-The results returned by the Audience API give the difference (in percentage) between the analysis and baseline groups, for categories in which both groups return results.
+The result returned by the Audience API gives the difference (in percentage) between the analysis and baseline groups, for categories in which both groups return results.
 Relative results are not yet defined for other result types.

 # Example

-This example assumes that you have pip-installed the package, and that you are working from a test directory called "TEST",
-Copy the dummy data file at `example/dummy_tweets.json` to your test directory.
+This example assumes that you have pip-installed the package, and that you are working from a test directory called "TEST".
+Copy the dummy data file at `example/dummy\_tweets.json` to your test directory.

 A typical time series processing pipeline would look like: